VadimBJ/imker-app-docker/README.md

 - **Sidebar with a List of Current Community Events**

 - **List of Available Articles with Pagination:**
-   - Featured photo of the article
+   - Main photo of the article
    - Date of publication and author
    - Article title
    - Brief description